 Topical steroids are a quick fix.

 I’ve suffered from psoriasis in the past–a dry patch or two in the ears–and the most consistent treatment I’ve found is a topical steroid, like Hydrocortisone.
-It’s a cheap, quick fix.
+It’s a cheap, quick fix, though for long term effects you’ll want to consider something else.

 Psoriasis Treatment at Home